 Obviously development of the annual plan is the main opportunity to conceive and propose new ideas for communication activities for the coming year.
 However, there also may be opportunities to propose other initiatives during a year, especially when the organization is faced with unforeseen issues and concerns.

-Angela made several suggestions for selling communication plans.
+Angela made several suggestions for winning approval for communication plans.
 These include:

 The first step is to meet with the highest level manager you are on good informal terms with to find out information about the planning process in the organization.

 You need to identify the key players, who may not necessarily be in upper management.
 Other levels of management and technical or specialist executives may be involved, such as a legal adviser.
-If there is a corporate planning department or planning manager, that person is a logical stakeholder to help with the fact-finding process.
+If your organization has a corporate planning department or planning manager, that person is a logical stakeholder to help with the fact-finding process.

 The organizational strategic plan may be commercially sensitive and, depending on your seniority, you may not have direct access to it, but at least you can ask a senior manager for access to it to read through in order to take notes.
 The plan will indicate the organization’s highest priorities, and so you can take the hint and relate your plans to those priorities, which may be called strategies or goals.

 Use the same broad headings and format of your organizational or divisional strategic plan in your proposed communication plans.
 And use the same jargon.
 You have to adapt your language to theirs.
 Forget about using PR jargon like ‘publics.’
-No one else in the organization will know what that means; most will think it is a typo from ‘public.’
+No one else in the organization will know what that means; most will think it is a typo when ‘public’ was meant.